tkhwang/tkhwang-blog-astro/src/contents/2022-10-14-geeksforgeeks-01-knapsack.md

 For the case n-th item, weight `w`:

-- If n-th item is not included:
+- (choice1) n-th item is not included:
   - it doesn't change both weight and value, so that it is the same as the previous.

 ```javascript
 dp(n, w) = dp(n - 1, w)
 ```

-- If n-th item is included:
+- (choice2) n-th item is included:
   - n-th item / weight `wt[n-1]` is chosen, the final result can be calculated like the following using the previous one and n-th item's value `val[n-1]`.

 ```javascript